Lyoshas/onlineStore/README.md

       isRunningOut
       # only one review is allowed per user for each product, so 'userCanAddReview' specifies whether the user can post a review or not
       userCanAddReview
+      userRating # ranges from 1 to 5 in increments of 0.5
       reviews {
         userId
         fullName